 The United Arab Emirates Federation was established in 1971 and it has grown into one of the most important economies in the Middle East throughout the last years.
 The Federation is comprised of seven emirates and each one of them has enforced its own tax law, but only Abu Dhabi and Dubai are currently applying income taxes only in few sectors.

-The main regulatory framework establishing the tax regime is the Dubai Income Tax decree, issued in 1969, that states only companies in the oil, gas, petrochemical and banking system are subject to the corporate tax.
-Oil, gas and petrochemical companies are subject to 50% flat tax rate in Dubai, while branches of foreign banks are subject to a flat rate of 20%.
-For those wanting to open a company in Dubai it is also important to know that companies will benefit from free trade zones with up to 50 years tax exemptions and no customs duties.
+The main regulatory framework establishing the tax regime is the Dubai Income Tax decree, issued in 1969, that states only companies in the oil, gas, petrochemical, and banking system are subject to the corporate tax.
+Oil, gas, and petrochemical companies are subject to a 50% flat tax rate in Dubai, while branches of foreign banks are subject to a flat rate of 20%.
+For those wanting to open a company in Dubai, it is also important to know that companies will benefit from free trade zones with up to 50 years of tax exemptions and no customs duties.

 You can find out from the video below how companies and individuals are taxed in Dubai:

-Even if there are no personal income taxes, any withholding taxes on dividends, capital gains or value added tax, there are few other taxes that apply to corporations.
+Even if there are no personal income taxes, any withholding taxes on dividends, capital gains there are few other taxes that apply to corporations.
 For example, Dubai companies must pay a real estate property tax to the municipalities.

 Depending on the company’s status, the tax rates vary between 5% and 15%.
 Managers of companies in the commercial and industrial field will be subject to a 5% tax rate of their annual rent, while managers of branches of foreign banks will be subject to a 15% tax rate.
 Employers must also contribute to the pension fund of national employees by paying a 12.5% tax and national employees will be subject to a tax rate of 5% for the same pension funds.
 Services taxes apply in hotels and restaurants also at rates that vary between 10-15% for hotel accommodation and 5-10% in restaurants.